-Students must be registered nurses with a primary degree in nursing or a related subject or hold an equivalent qualification.
-In addition, part-time students must meet the following criteria: students pursuing the Clinical Practice strand must be engaged in nursing or midwifery practice; students registered on the Advanced Practice strand must be engaged in specific clinical practice set out by School of Nursing and Midwifery; students pursuing the Nurse/Midwifery Education mode must be engaged in nurse or midwifery education; students undertaking the Applied Health Care Management strand must be engaged in health care management for the duration of the programme.
-Full-time students must have prior experience in their chosen strand prior to entry to the programme and must be prepared to engage in practical application during the programme as required.
-Students undertaking the Nurse Education strand must have at least two years' post-registration experience in nursing practice.
+Students must be registered nurses or midwives with a primary degree in nursing or a related subject or hold an equivalent qualification.
+In addition, part-time students must meet the following criteria: students pursuing the Clinical Practice strand must be engaged in nursing or midwifery practice; students registered on the Advanced Practice strand must be engaged in specific clinical practice set out by School of Nursing and Midwifery; students on the Public Health strand must be engaged in public health nursing; students pursuing the Nurse/Midwifery Education strand must be engaged in nurse or midwifery education; and students undertaking the Applied Health Care Management strand must be engaged in health care management for the duration of the programme.
+Full-time students must have prior experience in their chosen strand prior to entry to the programme and must be prepared to engage in practical application during the course of the programme as required.
+Students undertaking the Nurse Education strand must have at least two-years' post-registration experience in nursing practice.
+Students undertaking the Midwifery Education strand must have at least two years' post registration experience in midwifery practice.